-Welcome to the Telecommunication Engineering IEEE Style referencing guide.
-This guide has been designed to help you quickly identify how to create IEEE Style references for commonly used information sources:
+The Telecommunication Engineering IEEE Style referencing guide has been designed to help you quickly identify how to create IEEE Style references for commonly used information sources:

 Referencing can seem difficult and pointless, but it is an important academic skill to learn and one that is relatively easy to get the hang of.
-Good referencing can be the difference between a pass and fail, so we urge you to do your best and reach out for help as early as possible using the Get Help button on the left.
+Good referencing can be the difference between a pass and fail, so we urge you to do your best and reach out for help as early as possible.

 We are here to support you and to help you succeed!